justinluther502/hello/README.md

 # Rust Book Final Project Web Server

-This is my version of the Rust Book web server from the final project in the Rust Book from Chapter 20: Final Project: Building a Multithreaded Web Server
+This is my version of the Rust Book web server from the final project in the Rust Book from Chapter 20: Final Project: Building a Multithreaded Web Server.

 ## Author